Home Credit Card Debt How to Handle Credit Card Debt on a Tight Budget

 Be Proactive about Reducing Your Monthly Payments

-Sometimes you can achieve incredible results by being proactive.
-Reach out and try to reduce your monthly payments by all possible means.
+Sometimes you can get the best results by being proactive.
+Reach out and try to reduce your monthly credit card balances by all possible means.

-Don’t be afraid to call your creditors and ask for reduced interest rates.
-After all, the worst that can happen is that they can say no. You never know what creditors may offer until you ask, especially if you have had a good relationship with them for some time.
+Don’t be afraid to call credit card companies and ask for reduced interest rates.
+After all, the worst that can happen is that they say no. You never know what creditors may offer until you ask, especially if you have had a good relationship with them for some time.

 Pay more than the minimum payment when possible.
 The more you pay now, the more money you will save on the interest that you will never incur.
-Pay your bills in full if you can.
+The best way is to pay your bills in full if you can.

-If your credit score is good, you might be able to reduce your interest rates through a balance transfer credit card or a debt consolidation loan.
+If your credit score is good, you may also be able to reduce your interest rates through a balance transfer credit card or a debt consolidation loan.

 Focus on Paying off Your Debt